swanux/t440p/README.md

 - Dock DisplayPorts, HDMI, DVI and VGA

 ### Known problems:
-- Ultra Dock problems (sleep/shutdown causes kernel panic and reboot when docked)
+- Ultra Dock problems (sleep/shutdown causes kernel panic and reboot when docked) Also for some people there may be sleep problems even without external display.
 - WiFi and Bluetooth
 - SD card reader